 Destiny 2 Trials of Osiris Passages explained

-With the playlist revamp in Season 15, Trials of Osiris also underwent some changes to its Passages (or Cards).
+With the playlist revamp in Season of the Lost, Trials of Osiris also underwent some changes to its Passages (or Cards).
 These quest items grant you access to the Trials playlist each weekend, and there are some important changes to note under the new system:

 - Passages no longer track losses